 Need to See Your Normal Watch Face?

-Easily disable auto music controls on Apple Watch by following this quick tip
+How to easily disable auto music controls on Apple Watch using the Watch App

 - Tap on General > Wake Screen